-- Provide medical records and documentation to Humana and the QIO, as requested, no later than close of the calendar day on which they are notified.
-This includes, but is not limited to, weekends and holidays. - Deliver the Detailed Explanation Non-Coverage (DENC) Form provided by Humana (or delegated to the provider for completion) to members or their authorized representatives no later than close of the calendar day on which they are notified, including on weekends and holidays.
+- Provide medical records and documentation to Humana and the QIO as requested no later than close of the calendar day on which they are notified, including weekends and holidays. - Deliver the Detailed Explanation Non-Coverage (DENC) form provided by Humana (or delegated to the provider for completion) to members or their authorized representatives no later than close of the calendar day on which they are notified, including on weekends and holidays.
 The DENC provides specific and detailed information concerning why the SNF, HHA or CORF services are ending.

-If a member misses the time frame to request an appeal from the QIO, the member still can appeal through Humana's appeals department.
+If a member misses the time frame to request an appeal from the QIO, the member still can appeal through Humana's Appeals department.

-For more information about notification of termination requirements, providers can visit the CMS website.
+For more information about notification of termination requirements, providers can visit the CMS website at www.cms.gov/medicare/forms-notices/beneficiary-notices-initiative.